find a good offer banner 2023

 Uzbekistan - Registan

-I sit on a bench and breathe in Registan's grandiose atmosphere while the April sun warms my face.
-A German guide explains to his group that Ulug Beg taught in one of the mattresses in the 1400th century.
-The famous scientist and astronomer was the grandson of Timur Lenk himself or Amir Timur, as he is called here.
+I sit on a bench and breathe in the majestic atmosphere of the Registan while the April sun warms my face.
+A German guide explains to his group that Ulug Beg taught in one of the madrassas in the 1400th century.

 Uzbekistan - Amir Timur - Travel